Kelvin Kiptum: Eternal Marathon Star - UrduPoint

 Nairobi, (APP - UrduPoint / Pakistan Point News - 12th Feb, 2024) Kenyan runner Kelvin Kiptum, who died aged 24 in a car crash on Sunday, blazed to athletics stardom when he seized the marathon world record in Chicago last October.

-Born in the Rift Valley, the heartland of Kenyan distance running, Kiptum was barely a teen when he began following elite athletes training in the legendary high-altitude region.
+Born in the Rift Valley, the heartland of Kenyan distance running, Kiptum was barely a teenager when he began following elite athletes training in the high-altitude region.

 World Athletics called it the "fastest debut marathon in history".

-After flying through the course, Kiptum began waving and blowing kisses at spectators before crossing the finish line.
+After flying through the course, the 23-year-old began waving and blowing kisses at spectators before crossing the finish line.

 "A world record was not in my mind today," he said afterwards.
 "I knew one day one time I'd be a world-record holder."

-At just 23 years old, his time of 2:00:35 shaved 34 seconds off fellow Kenyan Eliud Kipchoge's previous record.
+His time of 2:00:35 shaved 34 seconds off fellow Kenyan star Eliud Kipchoge's previous record.

 The two compatriots were anticipated to run together for the first time this summer at the Paris 2024 Olympics.

-Known for maintaining a gruelling training schedule that sometimes surpassed 300 kilometres a week, Kiptum had only recently announced he was hoping to smash the mythic two-hour mark in Rotterdam in April.
+Known for maintaining a gruelling training schedule that sometimes surpassed 300 kilometres (190 miles) a week, Kiptum had only recently announced he was hoping to smash the mythic two-hour mark in Rotterdam in April.

 "Kiptum was one of the most exciting new prospects to emerge in road running in recent years," World Athletics said in a statement after his death.

-Seemingly destined for superstardom, Kiptum trained near his home village in Chepkorio.
+Seemingly destined for superstardom, Kiptum -- a married father of two -- trained near his home village in Chepkorio.

-Initially self-taught, he was later coached by Rwandan athlete Gervais Hakizimana, who also died in the Sunday night crash.
+Initially self-taught, he was later coached by Rwandan athlete Gervais Hakizimana, who also died in Sunday night's crash.

 Hakizimana met a young Kiptum while doing training sessions near his home.